trungdo1810/RTR/ReportWeek05.md

 - Demo

 ### **1. Overview**
-- The ArduPilot software suite consists of navigation software (typically referred to as firmware when it is compiled to binary form for microcontroller hardware targets) running on the vehicle (either Copter, Plane, Rover, AntennaTracker, or Sub), along with ground station controlling software including Mission Planner, APM Planner, QGroundControl, MavProxy, Tower and others.

 - Gazebo is used to create models and simulation environments
 <div align='center'>
     <img src = "image\Architecture_System_of_Simulation.png">